milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 }
 ```

 **Impact:** A GPS signal that's jumping erratically between 5m and 50m accuracy would smooth out into a stable trajectory.
-The server wouldn't see wild fluctuations triggering geofence violations—it would receive statistically smoothed position estimates instead.
+The server wouldn't see wild fluctuations triggering geofence violations; it would receive statistically smoothed position estimates instead.

 *Technical note: Kalman filtering has diminishing returns as error covariance converges.
 This differs from image stacking, where noise reduces proportionally to √n.*